bbaigalmaa/3D-reconstruction-from-a-vehicle-mounted-camera/README.md

+<h1 align="center"> <b>3D reconstruction from a vehicle mounted camera</b>  </h1>

+<p>Problem</p>

 This thesis work has utilized **KITTI** Benchmark and **ELTECar** datasets.
 Those can be found from https://www.cvlibs.net/datasets/kitti/eval_odometry.php and https://www.hackademix.hu/timeline-of-the-contest/

 **KITTI** Benchmark has plenty of samples and implementaions.
 Those can be find in the tables of above mentioned site for KITTI.
-On the other hand, **ELTECar** dataset is set of images, GPS coordinates and Lidar points taken by vehicle mounted cameras used in Eötvös Loránd University, Faculty of Informatics.
+On the other hand, **ELTECar** dataset is set of images, GPS coordinates and Lidar points captured by vehicle mounted cameras used in Eötvös Loránd University, Faculty of Informatics.

 <img src="https://github.com/bbaigalmaa/3D-reconstruction-from-a-vehicle-mounted-camera/assets/25894954/3b57ae26-e7af-44a9-a970-8cb2ea548753" width="500" height="500">

-Above picture shows ELTECar Camera setup, where this thesis work utilized DEV1 and DEV0 cameras.
-Each cameras measurements are relative to Lidar optical center, Y axis.
-The Cameras are monocular and HikVision/HikRobot MV-CA020-20GC model with normal optics.
-The cameras are placed around front wheel on the car, facing relative forward axis by 20 and 60 degree angles.
-Other than the cameras, ELTECar installed GPS, LIDAR, IMU.
-Those detailed current information can be found in https://www.hackademix.hu/wp-content/uploads/2023/06/Sensor_pack_summary_2023.pdf.
-Generally, All the ELTECar datasets have same format and two different routes(for now).
-However, In case of simplicity, This elaboration is going to choose specific dataset and focus on explaining the procedure on the data.
-The specific dataset is second route captured on 2023.10.06.
-ELTECar Second Route 4th testing dataset - https://ikelte-my.sharepoint.com/personal/kovbando_inf_elte_hu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fkovbando%5Finf%5Felte%5Fhu%2FDocuments%2Fosszerendelt%5Fnyers%5Fadatok%2F20231006&ga=1 - 22.1GB - referencing dataset as 20231006 due to it extracted into same named folder.
-Folder structure and ground truth generation steps are following.
+The above picture shows the ELTECar Camera setup, where this thesis work utilized DEV1 and DEV0 cameras.
+Each camera's measurements are relative to the Lidar optical center, Y axis.
+The cameras are monocular HikVision/HikRobot MV-CA020-20GC model with normal optics.
+The cameras are placed around the front wheel of the car, facing relative to the forward axis at 20 and 60 degree angles.
+Other than the cameras, ELTECar installed GPS, LIDAR, IMU and those sensors' current detailed information can be found in https://www.hackademix.hu/wp-content/uploads/2023/06/Sensor_pack_summary_2023.pdf.
+Generally, all the ELTECar datasets have the same format and two different routes(for now).
+However, in the case of simplicity, this elaboration is going to choose a specific dataset and focus on explaining the procedure on the dataset.
+The specific dataset is the second route captured on 2023.10.06.
+This ELTECar Second Route 4th testing dataset is shared in this oneDrive folder, which requires login with a university account - https://ikelte-my.sharepoint.com/personal/kovbando_inf_elte_hu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fkovbando%5Finf%5Felte%5Fhu%2FDocuments%2Fosszerendelt%5Fnyers%5Fadatok%2F20231006&ga=1.
+The total size of the dataset is 22.1GB and here, in this elaboration, the dataset is referenced as 20231006 due to it being extracted into the same named folder.
+Folder structure and ground truth generation steps are the following.

 The dataset contains following (see also 20231006/info.txt):
 <ul>